VictorWesterlund/reflect-client-php/README.md

 # Reflect API client for PHP

-Make requests to an API built using the Reflect API framework over HTTP or UNIX sockets.
-This program comes with both an extendable/instantiable class that you can integrate with existing PHP code, or as a stand-alone CLI which can be piped into other programs.
+Make requests to an API built using the [Reflect API](https://github.com/VictorWesterlund/reflect) framework over HTTP or UNIX sockets.
+This program comes with both an extendable/instantiable class that you can integrate with existing PHP code, or as a stand-alone CLI which can be run by itself or UNIX piped into other programs.

 ---

 Make a request with `Client->call()`.
-It will return the response as an array of length 2.
+It will always return the response as an array of length 2.
 - The first value is the HTTP-equivalent response code.
 - The second value is the response body